msupply-foundation/msupply_docs/content/coldchain/getting_started.md

 ### Permissions and peripherals

-The first time you open mSupply ColdChain, it will guide you through enabling permissions and turning on required peripherals if they have not already been set correctly.
+The first time you Open mSupply ColdChain, it will guide you through enabling permissions and turning on required peripherals if they have not already been set correctly.

 If devices are managed through a Mobile Device Management (MDM) system, then the permissions described here will likely need to configured through a policy / profile in the MDM, and will not be configurable on the device as described here.